 Included in its products is Altium Designer, which is targeted towards designers and engineers who want to transfer their designs to reality.
-It takes into account the limitation of materials, physics and the tools that manufacturers are using.
-Altium is the leading software interface of its kind in the world, and the company claims that the user base for Altium Design grows by 6,000 new clients a day.
+It takes into account the limitations of materials, physics and the tools that manufacturers are using.
+Altium is the leading software interface of its kind in the world, and the tech company claims that the user base for Altium Design grows by 6,000 new clients annually.

 Beyond this technology, Altium offers PCB design tools such as CircuitStudio, which enables individuals to design circuit board layouts.
 The industries that Altium serves include everything from automotive to entertainment.

-Administration solutions company Link Administration Holdings has a network of global clients, with over 7,000 customers, including pension funds and corporation.
+Administration solutions company Link Administration Holdings has a network of global clients, including pension funds and corporations.
 Link provides a host of proprietary technology services.
 For example, its pension division provides data analytics and fund administration tools to its 10 million superannuation clients.
 Within its technology and operations department, Link applies predictive analytics for wealth management workflows and database management.
 Additionally, Link offers share registry services and employee share plans.

 The international reach of Link includes Germany, France, India and the United Arab Emirates.